Revenue

 BrowserStack has tailwinds from the rapid growth in software development complexity and testing requirements, with opportunities to expand into adjacent markets like development infrastructure and quality assurance automation.

-Developer tools expansion
+Developer workflow and debugging tools

 Quality assurance automation